magento/merchdocs/src/shipping/shipping-table-rate.md

 This example uses the _Price v.
 Destination_ condition to determine if free shipping is available based on the destination.

-In the `tablerates.csv` file, include all the state destinations to which you are willing to provide free shipping.
+In the `table-rates.csv` file, include all the state destinations to which you are willing to provide free shipping.
 Complete the table rate configuration with the following settings:

    | Setting | Value |
    |----------